-Non-Thesis Option: Students must complete 30 credit hours of course work, and document a Case Study focusing on a practice-oriented topic agreed upon with the Program Coordinator.
+Non-Thesis Option: Students must complete 30 credit hours of course work.
 Students who have not accumulated two years of work experience prior to graduation must also successfully complete EICM 688 - M.S.C.M.
 Project.

 Curriculum offerings are structured around a set of four (4) core construction engineering courses, combined with one course in Decision Management.
 The requirements are summarized in the following tables.
+Graduate Catalog 2016-2017 78